StateFarm-STEM/hablogger/python/raspberrypico/lesson-4/README.md

 * `ERROR: No module named (drivers, bmp180, ...)`

     If you see this error it means Python is not able to locate a module to be imported.
 This can occur because the version of MicroPyhon you are using does not support the module you are trying to import.
 Specifically for this lesson it likely applies to the `drivers` step.
 Ensure the `drivers` folder and its contents, `gtu7.py` and `__init__.py`, are saved to the Raspberry Pi Pico device and _not_ your computer.

+    Also be aware the case-sensitivity of the `drivers` folder name (lower case) and how its referenced in your Python code.
+Be sure everything is in lower case.

     Example error message:
     ```sh